WhiteFossa/floader-avr/README.md

 - well-documented, enterprise-style code;
 - both Russian and English are supported.

-## Release binaries
-Release binaries are here: https://files.whitefossa.org/floader/ (note, that they are on my homeserver, so connection can be quite slow)

 ## License
 AGPLv3 or newer version at your option.